-6.1 Overview
+6.1 Overview G.Rizzo - 12 pages

-The Silicon Vertex Tracker, as in BABAR, together with the drift chamber (DCH) and the solenoidal magnet provide track and vertex reconstruction capability for the Super B detector.
-Precise vertex information, primarily extracted from precise position measurements near the IP by the SVT, is crucial to the measurement of time-dependent CP asymmetries in $B^0$ decays, which remains a key element of the Super B physics program.
+The Silicon Vertex Tracker, as in BABAR, together with the drift chamber (DCH) and the solenoidal magnet provide track and vertex reconstruction capability for the SuperB detector.
+Precise vertex information, primarily extracted from precise position measurements near the IP by the SVT, is crucial to the measurement of time-dependent CP asymmetries in B^0 decays, which remains a key element of the SuperB physics program.
 In addition, charged particles with transverse momenta lower than $100 \, \mathrm{MeV}/c$ will not reach the central tracking chamber, so for these particles the SVT must provide the complete tracking information.